 If you are using the Onboard Storage feature, then H.264 or H.265 must be used.
 For more information, see Enabling Onboard Storage.
+Otherwise, select MJPEG.

 b.
 In the Max Image Rate field, enter how many images per second you want the camera to stream over the network.